only-cliches/iron-enum/iron-enum/README.md

   Running: { pid: number };
   Stopped: { exitCode: number };
 }>({
-  keys: ["Idle", "Running", "Stopped"] // <- provide all keys in an array available at runtime.
+  keys: ["Idle", "Running", "Stopped"] // <- provide all keys in an array });
-});

 // This avoids the Proxy overhead for better performance
 ```

 ## API Reference